roncampbell/NICAR2019/R reading list.md

 <code>R for Data Science</code> by Hadley Wickham & Garrett Grolemund (O'Reilly, 2017), 481 pages.
 If you're going to buy, rent or steal just one R book, make it this one.

 <code>Practical R for Mass Communications and Journalism</code> by Sharon Machlis (CRC Press, 2019), 223 pages.
-Written by a journalist (and longtime IRE-NICAR member) for journalists, this book takes a very practical approach - one missing from a lot of R manuals.
+Written by a journalist for journalists, this book by a longtime IRE-NICAR member takes a very practical approach - one missing from a lot of R manuals.

 <code>Practical Statistics for Data Scientists</code> by Peter Bruce & Andrew Bruce (O'Reilly, 2017), 284 pages.
 R was developed as statistical software.
 This book will help you deal with some of the many stats that R throws at you.